DanWlker/making_sense_of_k8s/README.md

 1. `ConfigMap`: are not cryptographically secure, should use [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) for sensitive data

+1. `Services`: provide a stable endpoint for pods (service will always be available at a given endpoint even if pods is destroyed and recreated), load balances traffic across a group of pods

+    Service Type (spec/type)

+    - `ClusterIp`: Exposes the Service on a cluster-internal IP.
+Choosing this value makes the Service only reachable from within the cluster

+    - `NodePort`: Exposes the Service on each Node's IP at a static port

+    - `LoadBalancer`: Exposes the service externally using a external load balancer (if supported, e.g. AWS, GCP, Azure, or your own)

+    - `ExternalName`: Maps the Service to the contents of the externalName field (for example, to the hostname `api.foo.bar.example`).
+The mapping configures your cluster's DNS server to return a CNAME record with that external hostname value.
+No proxying of any kind is set up (DNS level redirect, can be used to redirect traffic from one service to another)

+    Interesting thing, they are built on top of each other.

+    NodePort = ClusterIp + expose service on each node's IP at a statis port

+    LoadBalancer = NodePort + external load balancer

+    ClusterIp usually go-to, NodePort and LoadBalancer when want to expose a service to the outside world.
+ExternalName for DNS redirects

 ## Yaml stuff, because why not

 1. `apiVersion`: apps/v1 - Specifies the version of the Kubernetes API you're using to create the object (e.g., apps/v1 for Deployments).